 Yes.
 Insurance companies consider a DUI to be one of the most serious driving violations, and you will be labeled a

-high-risk driver if you have one.
+high-risk driverif you have one.
 High-risk drivers often pay more for insurance, or they may be denied coverage entirely.

-Some companies are willing to take on high-risk drivers—and it’s possible to get the coverage you need at a reasonable price.
+That said, some companies are willing to take on high-risk drivers—and it’s possible to get the coverage you need at a reasonable price.
 With

 Other effects of a DUI